microchip-pic-avr-examples/avr128da48-qt8-touch-surface-example-studio/README.md

 <!-- Please do not change this logo with link -->
 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# Touch Surface Example using QT8 and AVR128DA48 Curiosity Nano
+# Touchpad Example using QT8 and AVR128DA48 Curiosity Nano

-This example demonstrates touch application on AVR128DA48 Curiosity Nano with QT8 surface extension board.
+This example demonstrates touchpad application on AVR128DA48 Curiosity Nano with QT8 surface extension board.
 The example project provides user feedback to touch either using the QT8 onboard LEDS, or to a PC running Microchip 2D Surface Utility via USB.

 ## Related Documentation